-Performance outcomes Acceptable outcomes Complies Comments Amenity Amenity PO6 Development must not detract from the amenity of the local area, having regard to: (a) noise; (b) hours of operation; (c) traffic; (d) advertising devices; (e) visual amenity; (f) privacy; (g) lighting; (h) odour; and (i) emissions.
-AO6 No acceptable outcome is provided. ~ The application is proposing to reconfigure (subdivide) the subject site to create two rural lots in excess of the minimum lot size.
-There will be no lessening of the local area amenity.
+Performance outcomes Acceptable outcomes Complies Comments Amenity PO6Development must not detract from the amenity of the local area, having regard to:(a) noise;(b) hours of operation;(c) traffic;(d) advertising devices;(e) visual amenity;(f) privacy;(g) lighting;(h) odour; and(i) emissions.
+AO6 No acceptable outcome is provided. ~ Both proposed lots will continue to be used for rural purposes.
+No change to the amenity of the local area is likely.
 P07 Development must take into account and seek to ameliorate any existing negative environmental impacts, having regard to: (a) noise; (b) hours of operation; (c) traffic; (d) advertising devices; (e) visual amenity; (f) privacy; (g) lighting; (h) odour; and (i) emissions.
-A07 No acceptable outcome is provided. n/a There are no known existing negative environmental impacts requiring amelioration.
+AO7 No acceptable outcome is provided. n/a There are no known existing negative environmental impacts requiring amelioration.
 Rural uses PO8 Uses and other development include those that: (a) promote rural activities such as agriculture, rural enterprises and small scale industries that serve rural activities; or (b) promote low impact tourist activities based on the appreciation of the rural character, landscape and rural activities; or (c) are compatible with rural activities.
-AO8 No acceptable outcome is provided. ~ The application is not proposing development inconsistent with PO8.
+AO8 No acceptable outcome is provided.
+Both proposed lots will continue to be used for rural purposes.
+The applicant advises that the additional land within proposed Lot 1 will allow for expansion of an established grazing operation.

 Performance outcomes Acceptable outcomes Complies Comments PO9 Areas for use for primary production and rural activities are conserved and protected from fragmentation, alienation and degradation.
-AO9 No acceptable outcome is provided. ~ The proposed lot sizes comply with the planning scheme's stated minimum lot size.
+AO9 No acceptable outcome is provided. ~ All rural land will continue to be available for rural use.